Friends of the Earth Scotland is challenging Scottish finance to become more sustainable and democratic.

-Our current work on banking is about promoting a move away from unsustainable banking giants and towards Scottish finance that is embedded in communities, accountable, and environmentally sound.
+We want to move away from a system comprised of unsustainable banking giants towards Scottish finance that is embedded in communities, accountable, and is environmentally sound.

 In March 2016 we published a report with Common Weal, the New Economics Foundation and Move Your Money outlining a vision for a new banking system that the Scottish Parliament could create.